 - Nuts, peanuts, sesame seeds, linseed, pumpkin seeds, sunflower seeds, chia seed

-Studies have shown that flaxseed (link to amazon) is an effective means to reduce constipation symptoms.
-Daily use of 10-15 grams ground flaxseed is the dose that is proven to be effective.
+Studies have shown that flaxseed is an effective means to reduce constipation symptoms.
+Daily use of 10-15 grams of ground flaxseed is the dose that is proven to be effective.
 Much more than 15 grams is not necessary, and less than 10 grams is probably not very effective at all.

 The flaxseeds can be combined with basically everything.
-You could mix it into your yogurt, sprinkle it over your salad, put it on your sandwich or even bake cookies or crackers from it.
+You could mix it into your yogurt, sprinkle it over your salad, put it on your sandwich, or even bake cookies or crackers (recipe!) from it.

 The use of 2 green kiwi’s a day has been shown to reduce the transit time of the stool in the colon.
-A faster transit time of the stool leads to lesser constipation complaints.
+A faster transit time of the stool leads to fewer constipation symptoms.

 Probiotics are healthy bacteria you can add to your nutrition to aid your own healthy bacteria.